bhaddacak/cst-kit/README.md

 One marked characteristic of TXT output is paragraph numbers are only numbers appear at the beginning of the lines.
 These numbers can be extracted easily by programmatic means.

-## The tree of text relationship
+## The tree of text relationships

-Showing a tree-like structure of text relationship can give a quick picture and better understanding.
+Showing a tree-like structure of text relationships can give a quick picture and better understanding.
 So, the following diagrams are added here.
 This part also appears in [CST page](https://bhaddacak.github.io/cstpage).
 For some more information, including a referencing guide, please see that page.

 ```
 ============